 When to fly

 Temperatures in Devon can vary from hot summer days to freezing winter nights.
-The English summer between June and August is an excellent time to enjoy the city's attractions such at the British Firework Championships, when days are warmer and rainfall is less frequent.
+The English summer between June and August is an excellent time to book a flight to Devon and enjoy the city's attractions such at the British Firework Championships, when days are warmer and rainfall is less frequent.
 The championships has been a premier annual display in the UK since mid-1990s and attract tens of thousands to the city every August to watch the skies light up over Plymouth.

-Most tourists visiting the region arrive in the summer months, so if you want to avoid the crowds and get cheaper flights to Plymouth, then a visit in May or September is usually more economical and visitors can still enjoy attractions in the city such as The Ocean City Festival.
+Most tourists visiting the region arrive in the summer months so it is harder to find cheap flights to Plymouth at this time of year.
+If you want to avoid the crowds and find cheap flights to Plymouth, then a visit in May or September is usually more economical and visitors can still enjoy attractions in the city such as The Ocean City Festival.
 The festival hosts a spectacular programme of entertainment, activities and events that run throughout September offering something for everyone to get involved in from kayaking and marine wildlife to the film festival and trying local delicacies.

 Getting around Plymouth